 At Arxxus, our consultants drive quality at all stages.
 We are constantly on the lookout for better ways to do things.
-We look for solutions of elegance that are Faster, Higher, Stronger.
-Our project delivery engines support this drive for quality by providing constant and reinforcing feedback from experiences in delivering enterprise software.
+We look for solutions of elegance that are Faster, Higher, and Stronger.
+Our project delivery engines support this drive for quality by providing constantly, and reinforcing feedback from experiences in delivering enterprise software.

 Our core delivery methodology rests on being relevant to customer needs, being accurate in problem identification and resolution and finally, in being consistent and regular in customer engagement.

 Where possible, we drive Test Driven Development (TDD) at all levels.
 This approach validates the build at all times, ensuring the correctness of the solution at a fine-grained level.